-Covid-19 coronvirus: EuroLease quits business in New Zealand
+Covid-19 coronavirus: EuroLease quits business in New Zealand

 New Zealand business EuroLease is quitting the car lease business in Europe due to the sharp fall off in Kiwis travelling overseas.

-The business has been operating for 18 years participated in a French government scheme to sell new cars to tourists for a short time.
+The business has been operating for 18 years and participated in a French Government scheme to sell new cars to tourists for a short time.

-Eurolease manager for New Zealand Sarah Jay said all clients who had booked would get their deposits fully refunded.
+EuroLease manager for New Zealand Sarah Jay said all clients who had booked would get their deposits fully refunded.

 ''Due to Covid-19, nowhere near the usual number of Kiwi travellers are likely to be visiting Europe, probably until after 2022.
-This means it is there will not be enough bookings to support two lease supplier businesses within New Zealand.
+This means there will not be enough bookings to support two lease supplier businesses within New Zealand.
 With this in mind, we have made the decision to cease operating EuroLease here at Sime Darby Motors,'' she said in an email to clients.

 Read More